ModusCreateOrg/genus/DEVELOPING.md

 ## How Genus works
 Genus is a cross-platform a puzzle game created by [Modus Create](https://moduscreate.com) for the 2018 holiday sesaon.
 Genus runs on the [ODROID GO](https://www.hardkernel.com/shop/odroid-go/), macOS and Linux.

+Building Genus has been tested on the `x86_64` architecture with macOS X High Sierra and Mojave, Ubuntu 16.04 and 18.04, and on the `armhf` architecture with Raspbian Stretch (9.6).

 The following visualization depicts the layers of the various libraries at play.
 ![genus-block-diagram](./readme-images/genus-block-diagram.jpg)